emiliocm9/my_telegram_bot/Readme.md

 ### Install

   -  Fork this project into your local machine.
-  -  Create a bot token and include it on a .env file.
+  -  Create a bot token using the telegram BotFather [BotFather](https://t.me/BotFather).
+  -  Get the token and include it on a .env file.
 Save the variable as 'TOKEN'.
   -  Open your project directory on your terminal
   -  Install gems by running "bundle install" on your terminal
   -  Run 'ruby bin/main.rb' on your terminal.